-The following table does not reflect any shares of our Class A common stock that our directors and officers may purchase in this offering pursuant to our directed share program described under "Underwriting."
+The following table does not reflect any shares of our Class A common stock purchased in this offering.

-This beneficial ownership information is presented after giving effect to the Reorganization and the issuance of shares of Class A common stock in this offering, which assumes the shares of Class A common stock are offered at \$ per share (the midpoint of the price range listed on the cover page of this prospectus).
+This beneficial ownership information is presented after giving effect to the Reorganization and the issuance of 17,500,000 shares of Class A common stock in this offering and the use of a portion of the net proceeds of this offering to purchase Class B units from certain of the Partnership's unitholders.
 See "Prospectus Summary-The Offering."